gingasan/interactive-drama/README.md

 This is the Chinese demonstration for the ACL 2024 paper ([From Role-Play to Drama-Interaction: An LLM Solution](https://aclanthology.org/2024.findings-acl.196.pdf)).

-Our secondary work discusses the immersion-agency paradigm of a nice interactive experience ([Towards Enhanced Immersion and Agency for LLM-based Interactive Drama](https://arxiv.org/pdf/2502.17878)).
+Our secondary work discusses the immersion-agency paradigm towards a nice interactive experience ([Towards Enhanced Immersion and Agency for LLM-based Interactive Drama](https://arxiv.org/pdf/2502.17878)).